 For full-time students, Independent Projects must be submitted by the end of class on Friday.

 For part-time students, Independent Projects must be submitted on Sunday by the start of class.

 Before submitting, do a final check for each objective.
 Spend a few minutes checking indentation, removing commented-out code, creating a detailed README, etc. Your project should feel polished and complete.

 When everything is in order, complete the following steps to submit your project:

 Your teacher will review your project the following week.
 You'll receive general written feedback, and each objective will be rated on the following scale:

 To pass a code review, you must receive meets this standard most of the time or meets this standard all of the time on all objectives.
 If any objectives receive a does not meet this standard the project does not pass.
 You will be required to complete further work and re-submit.

 If you fail to pass any of the objectives, your teacher's feedback will identify why the objective(s) are not met, and what can be improved to meet them.
 Take the opportunity to check in with your teacher regarding anything you don't understand, work through those problems, then resubmit using the same steps listed above.
 In the Notes field, document exactly what work you've done since your last resubmission.

-Resubmissions are (generally) due the week after you receive feedback as the calendar earlier in this lesson shows.
+Resubmissions are (generally) due the week after you receive feedback as the calendars earlier in this lesson shows.
 Your instructor may provide more details, or specific resubmission deadlines.

-We will work in 4-person groups on a cumulative, week-long project at the end of the following courses:
+You will work in approximately 4-person groups on a cumulative project at the end of the following courses: